SAP/spartacus-docs/_pages/dev/connecting-to-other-systems.md

 ### Connector

 The connector orchestrates the connection to a source system.
 The connector layer could be considered over-engineered, because there are occasions where standard data is provided, even in the case of switching to an alternative system.
-An example of this is when structured CMS data is loaded: Spartacus can be set up to add static CMS data without relying on a back end at all, or as a fall-back in case the CMS does not provide sufficient data.
+A real example use-case of the connector is when structured CMS data is loaded: Spartacus can be set up to add static CMS data without relying on a back end at all, or as a fall-back in case the CMS does not provide sufficient data.

 The main task of the connector is to delegate the loading and conversion of back-end data to the adapter.